Frequently Asked Questions

 Generally, PLAR credits are not available for students in graduate programs.
 If you have further questions about a graduate program, please contact the program office directly.

-If you are considering going on to graduate study elsewhere, it is important to contact that institution to determine their stance on the PLAR credits contained within your undergraduate degree.
-PLAR credits may not be accepted by some institutions, or they may be accepted with some conditions.
+When considering graduate studies, contact that program directly to determine their stance on the PLAR credits contained within your undergraduate degree.
+PLAR credits may not be accepted by some programs, or may be accepted with some conditions.
 When you enquire, be sure to receive their response in writing.
 Institutions will deal with PLAR credits in many different ways and will also change their policies from time to time.